mike-ward/mike-ward.github.io/_posts/2010-10-24-localizing-tweetz-3-you-can-help.md

 ---
 layout: post
-title:  Localizing tweetz 3– You can help
+title: 'Localizing tweetz 3– You can help'
 ---
 [Tweetz](/tweetz) 3 is finished and it’s on to version 3.1.
 The first order of business is to localize tweetz and so I’m going to need translations.
 Download [locale.js](/downloads/locale.js), edit it to for your language preference, and send it back to me.
 I’ll verify the submission and add it to the language matrix for the next release.